Train for the Digital Economy

 Get the skills and training you need to compete in today’s job market.

-With the AARP Foundation’s Skills for the Digital Economy scholarship, jobseekers over 50 may be eligible to enroll in a UW professional certificate program or course at no cost.
+With AARP Foundation’s Skills for the Digital Economy program, jobseekers over 50 may be eligible to enroll in a UW professional certificate program or course at no cost.

 The Skills for the Digital Economy program is a new initiative in Washington state to help workers over 50 get the skills, training and support they need to compete with confidence for in-demand jobs in a variety of sectors.

-Managed by the AARP Foundation, the program provides participants with:
+Managed by AARP Foundation, the program provides participants with: